Changes in nbconvert¶

-For removing individual elements from notebooks, we need a way to signal to nbconvert that the elements should be removed.
-With this release, we introduce the use of tags for that purpose.
+For removing individual elements we need a way to signal that, with this release we introduce the use of tags for that purpose.

 Tags are user-defined strings attached to cells or outputs.
 They are stored in cell or output metadata.
 For more on tags see the nbformat docs on cell metadata.